Kettlebell Workouts for Beginners

 The kettlebell may seem intimidating at first glance, especially for the beginner or novice.

-After all, a kettlebell is basically a cannonball welded onto a thick handle that you swing around your body in a ballistic manner.
+After all, a kettlebell is a cannonball welded onto a thick handle that you swing around your body in a ballistic manner.
 It’s natural to have a bit of fear!

 Little space is needed, and an effective workout can take as little as 20 minutes and require just one or two kettlebells.